azaharafernandezguizan/myPlannedTasks/index.md

 # Main objectives of 2018
-1.Spend more time doing what I really want to do and not what I should do.
+1. Spend more time doing what I really want to do and not what I should do.

 2. Develop a small personal project comparing two Javascript frameworks, publish it on Github and make some type of publication/ talk comparing them.